Concordat of Worms: Reception

 The reformist party within the church took a similar view, criticising the Concordat for failing to remove all secular influence on the church.
 For this reason, a group of followers of Paschal II unsuccessfully attempted to prevent the agreement's ratification at the Lateran Council, crying non placet! when asked to do so: "it was only when it was pointed out that much had to be accepted for the sake of peace that the atmosphere quietened".
 Calixtus told them that they had "not to approve but tolerate" it.
 At a council in Bamberg in 1122 Henry gathered those nobles who had not attended the Concordat to seek their approval of the agreement, which they did.
-The following month he sent cordial letters to Caslixtus agreeing with the pope's position that as brothers in Christ they were bound by God to work together, etc., and that he would soon visit personally to discuss the repatriation of papal land.
+The following month he sent cordial letters to Calixtus agreeing with the pope's position that as brothers in Christ they were bound by God to work together, etc., and that he would soon visit personally to discuss the repatriation of papal land.
 These letters were, in turn, responded to positively by Calixtus, who instructed his delegates to make good the promises they had made at Worms.